c-mertes/RNAseq-ASHG19/README.md

 RNA-seq for Mendelian disease diagnostics: A hands-on tutorial through bioinformatic tools and workflows
 ===

+View the presentations slides [here](https://tinyurl.com/y6bsa6sc).
+This workshop is accompanied with a [colab notebook](http://tinyurl.com/RNA-ASHG-colab).
+In order to edit it, please save the notebook to your private Google Drive account.

-An invitate RNA-seq workshop @ASHG2019
+An RNA-seq workshop @ASHG2019
 ---

 Welcome to the ASHG RNA-seq workshop!